aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/advanced-and-operation/_index.md

 var condition2 = new NotNullCondition();
 ```

-## Step 3: Combine Conditions with AND Operation
+## Step 3: combine conditions with AND operation

 Now we **combine multiple conditions** using the `And<T>` class.
 This is the core of the **advanced AND operation**.